-Excavations have revealed that organized life existed in Amorgos Greece from the 4th millennium BC, at the end of the Neolithic age.
-During the 3rd millennium BC, Amorgos island participated in the development of the Cycladic civilization: settlements and cemeteries have been discovered as well as twelve citadels.
-The big quantity of small works of art (ceramics, metalwork, marble idols) found on the island show the cultural advance of the people and indicate that they were in frequent contact with the other Cycladic islands as well as Crete.
+Excavations have revealed that organized life existed in Amorgos from the 4th millennium BC, at the end of the Neolithic age.
+During the 3rd millennium BC, Amorgos participated in the development of the Cycladic civilization: settlements and cemeteries have been discovered as well as twelve citadels.
+The large number of small works of art (ceramics, metalwork, marble idols) found on the island show the cultural advance of the people and indicate that they were in frequent contact with the other Cycladic islands as well as Crete.
 At the end of the Cycladic period, the Cycladic civilization in Amorgos lost its vigor due to the growth of the Cretan superiority in the Aegean.
 From this time, Amorgos became an important sea trade station for the Cretans who controlled and colonized it.

 In 337 BC, the Macedonians dominated the Hellenic affairs: Amorgos became part of their state.
 The disputes of Alexander the Great's successors brought Amorgos under the influence of the Hellenistic State of Egypt, the Ptolemies.
 After the 2nd century BC, the Romans took control of Amorgos.

-It was only with the decline of the Roman Empire that the three ancient cities of Amorgos lost their strength and they were destroyed causing decay to several monuments, such as the Hellenistic tower in Arkesini.
+It was only with the decline of the Roman Empire that the three ancient cities of Amorgos lost their strength and were destroyed causing decay to several monuments, such as the Hellenistic tower in Arkesini.
 It was in those years that Christianity was established in Amorgos and early Christian churches made their appearance.
-During the Byzantine Period, the Chora was formed, in the mountainous center of Amorgos, to be protected from piratic invasions.
+During the Byzantine Period, the village of Chora was formed, in the mountainous center of Amorgos, to be protected from piratic invasions.
 In the 11th century, the famous Monastery of Panagia Hozoviotissa was founded by the Byzantine Emperor Alexios Komninos.

 In 1835, the municipality of Amorgos was formed, the easternmost boundary of the New Greek State, and had one of the first schools to function in free Greece (organized under the initiative of the Hozoviotissa Monastery).